betting-iscringe/data/script/readme.md

   ]
 }
 ```

-Finally, commit changes and push and board should auto update in a minute or two
+6. Commit your changes and push them to update the board automatically within a minute or two.